JValtteri/ruuvi2influx/README.md

 **For Docker implementation see [**Docker Version**](#docker-version)**

 Influx database needs to be set up separately.
-I recommend the official [influxdb](https://hub.docker.com/_/influxdb) docker image or the unofficial [mendhak/arm32v6-influxdb](https://hub.docker.com/search?q=mendhak%2Farm32v6-influxdb) for Pi Zero setups.
-Instructions for the full deployment can be found in [ruuvitags-raspberrypi-zero](https://github.com/JValtteri/ruuvitags-raspberrypi-zero) repository.
+I recommend the official [influxdb](https://hub.docker.com/_/influxdb) docker image for platforms that support it, or an unofficial [mendhak/arm32v6-influxdb](https://hub.docker.com/search?q=mendhak%2Farm32v6-influxdb) for Pi Zero setups.
+Instructions for a full deployment can be found in [ruuvitags-raspberrypi-zero](https://github.com/JValtteri/ruuvitags-raspberrypi-zero) repository.

 ## Table of contents